-10 AAPI Women Who Paved The Way For Our Youth
+10 AANHPI Women Who Paved The Way For Our Youth

 In a world brimming with diverse narratives and remarkable journeys, Women's History Month provides a sacred space to acknowledge the unsung heroines whose stories have shaped the course of history.
-Throughout history, Asian American and Pacific Islander (AAPI) women have stood at the forefront of social change, breaking barriers, challenging norms, and forging pathways towards progress.
+Throughout history, Asian American, Native Hawaiian, and Pacific Islander (AANHPI) women have stood at the forefront of social change, breaking barriers, challenging norms, and forging pathways towards progress.
 From the battlefields of justice to the halls of power, their unwavering commitment to equity and justice has transformed communities and inspired generations to come.

-It's essential to shine a spotlight on the significance of this celebration for AAPI girls and gender-expansive youth, which is what we’re all about at Asian Girls Ignite!
+It's essential to shine a spotlight on the significance of this celebration for AANHPI girls and gender-expansive youth, which is what we’re all about at Asian Girls Ignite!

 Women's History Month serves as a vital platform for representation, visbility, intersectionality, empowerment, and inspiration.

-It elevates the voices and experiences of AAPI girls who have historically been marginalized or overlooked.
-By spotlighting the achievements of AAPI women, we validate their identities, affirm their place in history, and inspire a sense of pride and belonging.
-It encourages us to recognize the intersecting forms of oppression that AAPI girls may face due to the intersections of gender, race, ethnicity, and other identities.
+It elevates the voices and experiences of AANHPI girls who have historically been marginalized or overlooked.
+By spotlighting the achievements of AANHPI women, we validate their identities, affirm their place in history, and inspire a sense of pride and belonging.
+It encourages us to recognize the intersecting forms of oppression that AANHPI girls may face due to the intersections of gender, race, ethnicity, and other identities.

-By showcasing diverse role models who have overcome obstacles and instilled change, Women's History Month inspires AAPI girls to pursue their passions, advocate for themselves and others, and create a more equitable society.
+By showcasing diverse role models who have overcome obstacles and instilled change, Women's History Month inspires AANHPI girls to pursue their passions, advocate for themselves and others, and create a more equitable society.

-By amplifying the voices and stories of AAPI women and showcasing diverse role models who have overcome obstacles and instilled change, Women's History Month inspires AAPI girls to pursue their passions, advocate for themselves and others, and create a more equitable society.
+By amplifying the voices and stories of AANHPI women and showcasing diverse role models who have overcome obstacles and instilled change, Women's History Month inspires AANHPI girls to pursue their passions, advocate for themselves and others, and create a more equitable society.

 Kao Kalia Yang